 Like many modern platforms and services, Atakama relies on using mobile devices in conjunction with a computer but that's where the similarities end.

 The Atakama system architecture ensures that you, and only you, are able to view and access the data you protect with Atakama.
 There are no back doors for remote access or administration of any kind, even for us.

-When you set Atakama up for the first time, you’ll receive a set of unique offline recovery words that you can use to regain access to your protected data in the event you're unable to use your primary device.
+When you set Atakama up for the first time, you’ll be prompted to add spare keys, including a set of unique offline recovery words.
+You can use the spare keys to regain access to your protected data in the event you're unable to use your primary device.